-Ron Kirk aligns himself essentially with the Reformed Faith as identified in the great Creeds such as the Westminster Confession of Faith and others in every major point, except perhaps forms of relational government, in which I adopt the view of the American Pilgrim.
+I — Ron Kirk — align myself essentially with the historic Reformed Faith as identified in the great Creeds such as the Westminster Confession of Faith and others in every major point, except perhaps forms of relational government, in which he adopts the view of the American Pilgrim.
 This view differs significantly from a present-day Reformed view, in that it is essentially active in the world.
 The early American tradition uniquely refines many aspects of the Reformed faith with respect to relational government, particularly with respect to reciprocal authority, self-restraint, brotherly love and Christian care, Christian liberty, and the application of all life’s resources and spheres of activity to the Great Commission.

 I believe the Bible to be inspired, the only infallible, authoritative Word of God, uniquely capable as man’s rule of faith and practice.

 The Creator is One God manifest in the Three Persons of the Godhead, transcendent, immanent, omnipotent, omniscient, eternally self-existent, and completely just and good.

 Jesus Christ, the only begotten Son of the Father left His eternal throne to become man.
 He retained His Deity without intermixing the two natures, yet in perfect union.
 He died a vicarious death for the sins of those men called to receive the grace of Salvation and resurrection.
 He now rules and reigns at the right hand of the Father until His enemies are made His footstool and He returns for the final Resurrection.
 Jesus was miraculously born of a virgin through the Holy Spirit, lived a sinless life, performed miracles and preached the truth of salvation as related in the New Testament.